wide-dot/toolbox/to8-font-converter/README.md

 ### Using in THOMSON

-- LOAD the RAW file at a specified address, for example $6500
+- LOAD the RAW file at a specified address, for example $6500 (with LOADM or custom disk operation)

 - Then change PTGENE pointer :

 ```